np1011/FlightDelaysDSCI521/README.md

 ## Stakeholders, Use and Intentions

-!!EDIT ME!!
-Analysis would be interesting both to the aviation industry itself, in order to understand factors influencing delay as well as those effected by flight delays (travelers, travel industry stakeholders).
+Our analysis would be interesting both to the aviation industry itself, in order to understand factors influencing delay as well as those effected by flight delays (travelers, travel industry stakeholders).
 We intended to help reveal how weather predicts flight delays, but ultimately found non-weather events are very important for flight delays.

-We cannot control the weather but we might be able to control some of these other factors.
-For example, plane age has a very high correlation with flight delay.
-Could mechanical issues with old planes be causing delays?
-How can this be avoided?
+**Aviation Industry** (Carriers, Airports, FAA): The weather is not in our control, but non-weather factors can be improved in order to reduce delays.
+We see in our analysis that non-weather factors (such as plane age) interact with the weather in order to predict delays.
+Improvements could be made to the controllable factors in order to reduce delays.</br>
+**Travelers**: Travelers would be interested in our analysis in order to understand factors likely to influence the potential for delay.
+If their plane is coming in from LaGuarida, for example, they should be more concerned about a delay than if it is coming in from Douglas.</br>
+**Travel Industry**: Understanding the conditions that influence delays can help travel industry stakeholders improve their business.
+For example, a tourism company that picks up travelers from the airport can allow for more time for pick up when a flight has a higher likelihood of delay.</br>

 ## Analytic Approach